When Valamis’ Social Media & Employer Branding Specialist Anna Kosunen moved to Helsinki, she swore that she would never return to Joensuu.

-In the evening, Anna opened her email and read the job details for a communications specialist opportunity at Valamis.
+In the evening, Anna opened her email and read the job details for a Social Media & Employer Branding Specialist opportunity at Valamis.
 The position was everything Anna was hoping for from a job.
 Immediately, she submitted the job application.

 Would it be that bad to go back to Joensuu?

 But the days passed by, and no news came.
 Anna was starting to get nervous already.

 “Then I picked up the phone, and it was the Chief Human Resources Officer at Valamis.
 She wanted to meet with me in person.”